 - Extend and develop links with outside specialist sport providers (including sports not commonly accessed by our children).

 - Provide every child with the opportunity to compete and represent Malvern in an interschool and intra school competition.

 - Identify strengths and areas of development within school and use this information as the foundations of future action planning.

 - Provide a wider range of sports to encourage disengaged and / or disadvantaged pupils to participate.

 - Share best practices and current government / sporting organisation initiatives.

 - Support links with other subjects to contribute to pupils’ overall achievement, encompassing spiritual, moral, social and cultural understanding.

-In addition, funding is used to further resource physical education and sport in school.
-This includes the purchase of a systemically progressive physical education curriculum matched explicitly to the National Curriculum Programmes of Study.
+To further resource physical education and sport in school, Sports Premium has enabled us to purchase a systemically progressive physical education curriculum matched explicitly to the National Curriculum Programmes of Study.
 This additional provision will ensure that improvement established through The Sport Premium is sustainable over time by improving quality first teaching in physical education.